JCachada/JCachada/README.md

 👋 Hi!
 My name is João Cachada.
 Nice to meet you!

-I was born in Portugal in 1995 and I currently work from there as Senior Backend Engineer.
+I was born in Portugal in 1995 and I currently work remotely from there as Senior Backend Engineer.
 I also write fiction and develop games in my free time.

 Welcome to my Github - you can find my current coding projects here.
 If you're interested in my other projects that might not involve writing code, check out my website at <https://jcachada.dev>.